fml-fam/fml/README.md

 }
 ```

-We can build it via:
+In practice, using such small block sizes for an MPI matrix is probably not a good idea; we only do so for the sake of demonstration (we want each process to own some data).
+We can build this new example via:

 ```bash
 mpicxx -I/path/to/fml/src svd.cpp -fopenmp  svd.cpp -o svd -lscalapack-openmpi